Skip to main content

 Advice on retrofitting historic buildings including measures to improve energy efficiency and sustainability.

 The retention, repair and sensitive retrofit of Westminster's historic buildings has a powerful role to play in the fight against climate change.
-By conserving our historic buildings, we eliminate the need for carbon emissions associated with new build and reduce waste by recycling and re-using existing materials.
+By conserving and retrofitting our historic buildings and keeping them in use, we eliminate the need for carbon emissions associated with new build and reduce waste by recycling and re-using existing materials.

-There are many ways to improve energy efficiency and performance of historic buildings that work with traditional fabric and will not harm their special character.
-Some standard retrofitting measures can cause damage to traditional buildings, causing problems with trapped moisture which may reduce energy efficiency and bring risks to the health of occupants.
-An understanding of how an individual building has been constructed, its context, and all the factors affecting energy use can help to avoid these problems.
-This is called the ‘whole house’ approach.
+There are many ways to adapt and improve the energy efficiency and performance of historic buildings that work with traditional fabric and will not harm their special character.
+However, some standard retrofitting measures for modern buildings can cause damage to traditional buildings, causing problems with trapped moisture, which may reduce energy efficiency and bring risks to the health of occupants.
+Understanding how an individual building has been constructed, its context, and all the factors affecting energy use can help avoid these problems.
+This is called the 'whole house' approach.

-Our adopted Environment SPD includes a chapter on retrofitting with advice on both small and large changes you can make to reduce the carbon footprint of historic buildings.
+Our adopted Environment SPD includes a chapter on retrofitting, which provides advice on both small and large changes you can make to reduce the carbon footprint of historic buildings and explains where you may need planning permission.
+You can view this chapter below.

-You can read more on some commonly proposed retrofit measures and permissions and consents you may need here.
+You can read simple guides for householders on commonly proposed retrofit measures including windows, solar panels and air source heat pumps, including details of permissions and consents you may need - here.

 Advice and Resources

-Other useful sources of advice and guidance on sensitive retrofit of historic buildings can be found below.
+Other valuable sources of advice and guidance on sensitive retrofit of historic buildings can be found below.

 How to improve energy efficiency in historic buildings - Historic England